mccanne/zmarshal/README.md

 Now the problem starts to make sense!

-The JSON output here is exactly the same for the both the Plant and the Animal.
+The JSON output here is exactly the same for the both the `Plant` and the `Animal`.
 How is Go supposed to figure out which is which?

 You might say, in this case, the compiler could look at the color strings in the value and figure out which struct to use because a rose is red and a flamingo is pink.
 Okay sure, but in general, there just isn't enough information here, as we could